 Treat yourself this month.

-In desperate need of a post-lockdown date night?
+Time for a date night?
 Whether it’s with your mates or your one and only, we all deserve a treat after the gruelling year we’ve all endured.
 Sweatpants might be all that fits us right now, but you can bet your ass we’ll be polishing up for a night on the town at one of these beautiful restaurants in Manchester.
 Read on for our pick of some of the prettiest places in the city.

 An oriental paradise right here in Manchester, Tattu is undeniably beautiful – situated within the bustling Spinningfields district of our city.
 Serving up a contemporary menu of Chinese-inspired dishes and featuring a giant cherry blossom tree right in the middle of the restaurant, Tattu is the perfect place for a long-awaited date night, with not only a romantic atmosphere on offer, but a number of small plates that are perfect for sharing over an intimate dinner.
 Tattu, 3 Hardman Square, Gartside St, M3 3EB.

 A transformative venue that switches from chilled LA vibes by day, to cosmopolitan vibes by night, Firefly is both lively and swanky – the perfect recipe for a post-lockdown date night.
 Expect live DJs, bottle service, cocktails and a menu packed with LA-inspired tapas such as crispy duck tacos, Korean chicken and tempura prawns.
 Firefly, Suite 2, Ground Floor, One New Bailey, Stanley St, M3 5JL.